lioncash/lioncash.github.io/_posts/2016-06-21-dolphin-50-personal-plans.md

 This one is important (at least to me).
 Among a host of other things, we currently do not warn about:

 - Implicit sign-conversions.
-- Left shifts applied to a negative value (this is undefined behavior).
+- Left shifts applied to a negative value (this is undefined behavior)[^cpp-left-shift-undefined].
 - Null pointer dereferences (obviously undefined behavior).
-- Type-casts that cast away const (can result in undefined behavior if data is modified).
+- Type-casts that cast away const (can result in undefined behavior if data is modified)[^cpp-modify-const].
 - Useless casts.

 This is terrible for both code review and ensuring correctness in general.
 Signedness conversions should *always* be explicit in code—especially in an emulator where this sort of thing can cause subtle errors that are very annoying to track down.
 Some of these errors can be particularly insidious if they happen to only affect a piece of data incorrectly in such a way that it's hardly noticeable until that data has gone through multiple runs of the same operation.